 All manufacturers have some protocol for checking quality inline.
 But operators augmented with the right tools catch more non-conformances, leading to less scrap and fewer rework hours later.

 So far, both of these examples have focused on the operator.
 One point I want to make clear is that augmented workers in manufacturing aren’t just operators.
-They’re also process engineers, quality engineers, work cell managers, IT specialists–anyone doing physical or intellectual labor on the shop floor.
+They are process engineers, quality engineers, work cell managers, IT specialists–anyone doing physical or intellectual labor on the shop floor.

 So how does augmentation help engineers?

 Engineers’ work is knowledge work.
 Therefore they need tools that help advance their thinking and creative problem-solving.